-8. MAINTENANCE AND INSPECTION
+9. MAINTENANCE AND INSPECTION

-8.1.
+9.1.
 Maintenance

-- Remove dust, moisture, and other contaminants with a clean soft brush or soft lint-free cloth.
+- Remove dust, moisture, and other contaminants with a clean, soft brush or soft, lint-free cloth.
 Do not use objects that could damage the dies or tool. - When the tool is not in use, keep the handles closed to prevent objects from becoming lodged in the dies.
 Store the tool in a clean, dry area. - Remove all lubrication and accumulated film by immersing the dies in a suitable commercial degreaser.

-8.2.
+9.2.
 Visual inspection

-- Inspect the tool and dies on a regular basis to ensure that they have not become worn or damaged. - Make sure that the die retaining screws are properly secured. - Inspect the crimping chambers of the die assembly for flattened, chipped, worn, or broken areas.
-If damage or abnormal wear is evident, the dies must be replaced.
-Refer to Section 9, REPLACEMENT AND REPAIR.
+- Inspect the tool and dies on a regular basis to ensure that they are not worn or damaged. - Make sure that the die retaining screws are properly secured. - Inspect the crimping chambers of the die assembly for flattened, chipped, worn, or broken areas.
+If damage or abnormal wear is evident, replace the dies.
+Refer to section 10, REPLACEMENT AND REPAIR.

-9. REPLACEMENT AND REPAIR
+10. REPLACEMENT AND REPAIR

 If the dies are damaged or worn excessively, they must be replaced.
-To obtain replacement dies, refer to the appropriate instruction sheet or customer manual and order parts through your TE representative.
+Order replacement dies through your TE representative.
 You can also order parts by any of the following methods: